DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-GannIsidro/README.md

 - I learned the importance of Geometric Series and Power Series.

 - I also knew the function of Hoare Triple in which there are 3 main parts.
 Theinitial assertion then the program segment and lastly the final assertion.

 #Week 6

-- I learned Introduction to Algorithm.Like finding the maximum and minimum, Pseudocodes, Precondition and Postcondition, Linear Search and Binary Search Algorithms.
+- I learned Introduction to Algorithm.
+Finding the maximum and minimum, Pseudocodes, Precondition and Postcondition, Linear Search and Binary Search Algorithms.
--

 - I also learned Sets, Set Identities and the Venn Diagram.

 #Week 7